w3f/jam-milestone-delivery/deliveries/milestone-delivery-template.md

 ## Additional Information

->Provide any relevant comments on the milestone submission that you would like to share with the *Polkadot Technical Fellowship*.
+>Provide any relevant comments on the milestone submission that you would like to share with us.